btj/ogp-notes/generics.md

 static <T> void copyInto3(LinkedList<? extends T> from, LinkedList<? super T> to) {
 ```

-Assuming we pick the first declaration, we can rewrite method `getMembers()` in class `University` to use this methods as follows:
+Assuming we pick the first declaration, we can rewrite method `getMembers()` in class `University` to use this method as follows:
 ```java
 LinkedList<Member> getMembers() {
     LinkedList<Member> members = new LinkedList<>();